jaypipes/gsr/README.md

 )

 func main() {
-    stype := "my-whizzbang-foo"
-    addr := myAddr()
+    // Creates a new gsr.Registry instance that is connected to the gsr etcd
+    // registry

-    sr, err := gsr.Start(stype, addr)
+    sr, err := gsr.NewRegistry()
     if err != nil {
-        log.Fatalf("unable to connect to gsr: %v", err) }
+         log.Fatalf("Failed to connect to gsr: %v.", err) }

-    otherServiceType := "my-service-dep"
+    ep := gsr.Endpoint{
-    for _, endpoint := sr.Endpoints(otherServiceType) {
-        // Do something with endpoint... maybe connect to it, init a service
-        // client, etc
+        Service: &gsr.Service{"my-whizzbang-service"},
+        Address: myAddr(),
     }

+    err := gsr.Register(&ep)
+    if err != nil {
+        log.Fatalf("unable to register %v with gsr: %v", svc, err) }
 }